twitter/communitynotes/content/faq.md

 People in the US can sign up to become contributors in the pilot.
 Accounts must meet a few criteria to be eligible.
 [Learn more here](../signup/).

-In addition, a small, randomized group of people in the US may see Helpful notes on Tweets, in order to help assess their quality.

-In addition to people who have signed up to become Birdwatch contributors, small test groups in the US may see Helpful notes on on Tweets, in order to help assess their quality.
+In addition to people who have signed up to become Birdwatch contributors, limited test groups in the US may see Helpful notes on on Tweets, in order to help assess their quality.

 {{< /expand >}}